 He tried to eat the bathtub

-But it wouldn’t go down his throa
+But it wouldn’t go down his throat

 Miss Lucy called the doctor